fpereiro/proof/notes.md

 - PE: "Notice the function uses f' to find the α character, so that the head ends up to the left of the marker, which is the figure that the marker marks.
 The c1 function has an unusual syntax: the scanned character becomes the second argument to pe."

-- TU: "The lsat line stands for the totality of lines obtainable from it by replacing β by any symbol which may occur on the tape of the machine concerned."
+- TU: "The last line stands for the totality of lines obtainable from it by replacing β by any symbol which may occur on the tape of the machine concerned."
 Note: then, for every symbol that this configuration will employ, then that m-function needs to be expanded to comprise each of these variants (one for a, one for b, etc.).

 p122